SECTION 1: Registration for Parking Permit

 Overnight/Resident Parking is only available in the East Parking Lot (opposite 540 Parker Street) and Annex Lot (entrance on Annunciation Rd.).
 Parking is very limited and is only open to resident students with overnight permits.
 All others will be tagged and towed at owner's expense.

 Student Overnight Guest Parking is available with a permit obtainable from Public Safety for Friday and Saturday evenings.
-Students must accompany guests for application and vehicles must be parked in the Annex parking lot only.
+Students must accompany guests for application and vehicles must be parked in the Parker Street Lot only.

-Motorcycle/Moped Parking Is only available in areas marked (Motorcycle Parking Only) in the West Parking Lot.
+Motorcycle/Moped Parking is only available in areas marked (Motorcycle Parking Only) in the West Parking Lot.
 The Department of Public Safety must be notified if the Motorcycle will remain in the parking lot after hours.
-Motorcycle permits are available for $40.00 per semester through public Safety.
+Motorcycle permits are available for $20.00 per semester through Public Safety.

 2.2 Reserved Spaces